IBM/gdsc-sdk/bash/docs/GuardiumConnectorApi.md

 ## guardiumConnectorSetupCM

 Summary: Setup CM
-Description: Set up the registration between a GDP Central manager and Guardium.
+Description: Set up the registration between a GDP Central manager and GDSC.
+(This API is called from GDP only)

 ### Example